 Tooth Extraction in Fort Worth, TX

 Custom Periodontics & Implantology provides tooth extraction in Fort Worth, TX, to help patients alleviate discomfort and restore the aesthetic appearance of their smile.
 Tooth removal is a standard dental procedure used to remove damaged, decayed, or impacted teeth from the mouth.
-From wisdom teeth extraction to emergency extractions, Dr. Nelson can provide the care and attention you need to ensure your comfort and safety throughout the procedure.
+From wisdom teeth removal to emergency extractions, Dr. Nelson can provide the care and attention you need to ensure your comfort and safety throughout the procedure.